Safe, Small, Homelike Daycare & Kindergarten in Toronto

 Our educators co-learn and collaborate with each child.
 Rather than dictating what children will learn, we help them explore so they can develop their own understanding of the world around them.

 Through observation, we take the time to understand how each child learns and what interests them.

 Our Toronto daycare centre and Kindergarten is a place for discovery, experimentation and creation.
 Ours is a safe environment conceived to fuel your child’s imagination, allowing them to create, encounter, and connect with other children.
 Children use various materials to explore their creativity, and spark their curiosity.

 At Atelier Kids, each learning area is an active workshop where children are involved with a variety of activities and social experiences that they have chosen with teachers and peers.
 The swirl in our emblem echoes the circular path of learning that’s intrinsic to building lifelong learners.

 High Park | 15 Oakmount Rd + 21 Quebec Ave

 Our programs are inspired by the Reggio Emilia philosophy of Italy and follow the inquiry-based curriculum document “How Does Learning Happen?
 Ontario’s Pedagogy for the Early Years”, outlined by the Ministry of Education.
 This ensures an optimal transition and improved outcomes within the Ontario school system.

 Rhythm in Nature

-Our daycare centre is located in Toronto’s Bloor West Village, a short walk away from High Park.
-So much is based on the natural world, and providing these opportunities for our earliest citizens to engage and respect the environment seems like a great place to start.
-Our natural playground was created to get kids outside to create an urban garden, explore fallen logs, sandboxes, tree stumps and with lots of room to roam freely.
+Our daycare centres are located in Toronto’s High Park neighbourhood, just a short walk away from High Park.
+So much is based on the natural world, and providing these opportunities for our youngest citizens to engage and respect the environment seems like a great place to start.
+Our natural playgrounds were created to get kids outside to create an urban garden, explore fallen logs, sandboxes, tree stumps and with lots of room to roam freely.